-The Permittee shall continue to implement and enforce a program, consistent with permit conditions, to control the quantity and quality of discharges from areas of new development, infill, and redevelopment, after construction is completed.
-At a minimum, the program shall comply with the following conditions:
+The Permittee shall implement and enforce a program to control the quantity and quality of discharges from areas of new development, infill, and redevelopment, after construction is completed.
+At a minimum, the program shall comply with the following:

-- 1. ORDINANCE: The Permittee shall have and enforce a municipal ordinance or other regulatory mechanism to regulate post-construction storm water discharges from new development and redevelopment that, at a minimum, establishes and includes: - a) Applicability and jurisdiction that shall apply to new development and redevelopment projects with one acre or more of land disturbance and sites of less than one acre if they are part of a larger common plan of development or sale. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.

-Note: The Department approved technical standards are available at http://dnr.wi.gov/topic/stormwater/standards/index.html.

-c) For new development and infill, post-construction performance standards equivalent to those in ss.
+- 1. ORDINANCE: An ordinance or other regulatory mechanism to regulate post-construction storm water discharges from new development and redevelopment.
+At a minimum, the ordinance or other regulatory mechanism shall establish and include: - a) Applicability and jurisdiction that shall apply to new development and redevelopment projects with one acre or more of land disturbance, and sites of less than one acre if they are part of a larger common plan of development or sale. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.
+The Department approved technical standards are available at http://dnr.wi.gov/topic/stormwater/standards/index.html. - c) For new development and infill, post-construction performance standards equivalent to those in ss.
 NR 151.121 through 151.128 and 151.241 through 151.248, Wis.
 Adm.
 Code, that meet the measurable goals for pollutant removal and post-construction storm water treatment.

-Note: Post-construction performance standards for new development and in-fill may be more restrictive than those required in this section if necessary to comply with federally approved TMDL requirements or to control stormwater quantity or peak flow in accordance with s.
+Note: Post-construction performance standards for new development and infill may be more restrictive than those required in this section if necessary to comply with federally approved TMDL requirements or to control stormwater quantity or peak flow in accordance with s.
 281.33(6)(a)1. and 2., Wis.
 Stats.